-Last week my best friend got married and I was her maid of honor.
-During the previous weeks preparations were in full swing, and I offered to help in the realization of the inescapable tableau de marriage, the panel illustrating the tables and guests placement in the dining room.
+Last week, my best friend got married, and I was her maid of honor.
+In the previous weeks, when preparations were in full swing, and I offered to help in the realization of the inescapable tableau de marriage, the panel illustrating the tables and guests placement in the dining room.
 So far so good.
 I was so happy to serve and everyday I grew more and more excited for this special event in my friend’s life.
 Until one night, at about 10 p.m., when my boyfriend entered the room where I’d been locked in for hours to give vent to my creativity and found me… hysterical!
 Yes, yoginis also get hysterical.
 It was not a simple worry because the glue doesn’t hold or the weather forecasts say it will rain or the ink will run, etc. No, it was really hysteria.
 During one of those short moments Rob managed to calm me down, I realized: “I have my period, that’s what’s happening!”

 Now I wonder: which hormone makes us live every menstruation as it was the first one, preventing us from recognizing that our fluctuating mood is not due to the forthcoming end of the world but to our natural monthly period?